-Beginning in Fall 2020, Stanzi will launch The Indeterminacy Consulting Group and serve as an Indeterminacy Consultant with McGill's B21 to begin the inaugural ICG Professional Development Program.
-In this role, she will train students how to thrive within uncertainty.
+In Fall 2020, Stanzi launched The Indeterminacy Consulting Group (ICG).
+With ICG she started her own Creative Development Program which is specifically oriented towards recent individuals who are ready to take their creative development to the next level.
+In the program they will learn to orient themselves towards a professional audience and translate their wisdom into leadership roles within the wider world.
+With McGill University's Building 21 she serves as an academic mentor.
+In this role, she trains students how to thrive within uncertainty.
 "Practicing indeterminacy" is a method that teaches individuals to improvise new solutions to complex problems.
-The program is specifically oriented towards recent individuals who are ready to take their creative development to the next level.
-In the program they will learn to orient themselves towards a professional audience and translate their wisdom into leadership roles within the wider world.

-Branding and Strategy Manager, Rebecca's pursuits have focused on rethinking the nature and structure of traditional education systems.
+Branding and Strategy, Rebecca's pursuits have focused on rethinking the nature and structure of traditional education systems.
 Over the last decade, this guiding concept led her to become a founding member of iNERDE, a non-profit based in Boston, USA, and Bamako, Mali, with the mandate of empowering students and teachers in West Africa with cutting edge STEM curriculum spanning the public and private school sectors.
 More recently, Rebecca’s interests have shifted to studying the impacts of reconfiguring an adapted flipped class model for a large-scale introductory physics class on student engagement, comprehension, and long-term retention of the course material.
 Furthermore, Rebecca is a core team member of Building 21, McGill University’s pioneering interdisciplinary and experiential learning community, where her work has involved developing and running the BLUE Fellowship Program, designing promotional and educational content, and cultivating strategic partnerships.
 The fundamental aim of Rebecca’s endeavors is to create a culture of greater holistic learning in higher education, whether by reforming existing educational structures or by creating radically new educational environments that cultivate dynamic, interdisciplinary, curiosity-driven learning.